Sanjay09852/Phase1/README.md

-# Fake news detection using npl
+# Fake news detection using nlp
 Fake news detection using npl